NikolasEnt/AI-project-template/GUIDE.md

 * As many things as possible should be automated, including code and comments formatting.
 The template provides [pre-commit hooks](README.md#pre-commit-hooks) to automate some tasks on the developer side.
 In addition, implementing CI automation to run linters and tests is highly recommended.

+* Docker should be used as a containerization tool to ensure consistent environments across development, testing, and production.

 * A new feature is considered implemented if it is documented and tested; covering the feature with automated tests is also recommended as part of the feature development phase.

 * Passwords, private access tokens, and similar secrets should never appear in the code directly.
 It is a common practice to define required parameters via environment variables (via `.env` [files](README.md#environment-variables)).